-We have audited the consolidated financial statements of Habitat for Humanity Greater Orlando and Osceola County, Inc. and Subsidiary (the "Organization"), which comprise the consolidated statements of financial position as of June 30, 2023 and 2022, and the related consolidated statements of activities, cash flows, and functional expenses for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Habitat for Humanity Greater Orlando and Osceola County and Subsidiary (the "Organization"), which comprise the consolidated statements of financial position as of June 30, 2024 and 2023, and the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Habitat for Humanity Greater Orlando and Osceola County, Inc. and Subsidiary as of June 30, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Habitat for Humanity Greater Orlando and Osceola County and Subsidiary as of June 30, 2024 and 2023, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.